 https://ec.europa.eu/commission/presscorner/detail/da/speech_26_150

-Speaking at the Davos Forum, Leyen said, 'Now more than ever, Europe needs to be willing to take ownership of its power, whether it be capital or energy.'
-The theme of the 2026 Davos Forum is 'A Spirit of Dialogue,' and Leyen said that the spirit of dialogue will be even more important in a world that is more divided and conflicting than ever before.
+In her speech at the Davos Forum, President von der Leyen said, 'Now more than ever, Europe needs to be willing to take ownership of its power, whether it be capital or energy.'
+The theme of the 2026 Davos Forum is 'A Spirit of Dialogue,' and she argued that the spirit of dialogue will be even more important in a world that is more divided and conflicts are intensifying than ever before.

-Leyen also used the phrase 'an independent Europe' in 2025, but said that the phrase has even greater meaning in light of the dramatic changes taking place in the world.
-'If the changes happening in the world are permanent, then Europe must also change permanently.
-Now is the time to seize this opportunity and build a new, independent Europe,' she declared.
+While von der Leyen also used the phrase 'an independent Europe' in 2025, she said that the phrase has even greater meaning in light of the dramatic changes taking place around the world.
+She went on to declare, 'If the changes taking place in the world are permanent, then Europe must also change permanently.
+Now is the time to seize this opportunity and build a new, independent Europe.'

-As an example of 'European independence,' Leyen cited the signing of the EU-Mercosur trade agreement between the EU and South American trade blocs in January 2026 after nearly 25 years of negotiations.
+As an example of 'European independence,' the EU-Mercosur Trade Agreement between the EU and South American trade blocs was signed in January 2026 after nearly 25 years of negotiations.
 This trade agreement will create the world's largest free trade area between the EU and South America.
-Furthermore, Leyen said that it has sent a powerful message to the world that the EU is serious about 'fair trade over tariffs,' 'partnership over isolation,' 'sustainability over exploitation,' and 'economic risk reduction and supply chain diversification.'
+President von der Leyen said that it also sent a powerful message to the world that the EU is serious about 'fair trade over tariffs,' 'partnership over isolation,' 'sustainability over exploitation,' and 'economic risk reduction and supply chain diversification.'

-The speech also addressed U.S. President Donald Trump's assertion of sovereignty over the Danish territory of Greenland.
-Leyen stated that the United States and Europe share the same goal of addressing Arctic security, and that Arctic security can only be achieved through cooperation.
+Von der Leyen also addressed U.S. President Donald Trump's assertion of sovereignty over the Danish territory of Greenland.
+She stated that the United States and Europe share the same goal of addressing Arctic security and that Arctic security can only be achieved through cooperation.
 'That's why additional tariffs are a mistake, especially between long-standing allies.
 The EU and the United States agreed on a trade agreement in July 2025.
 In politics and business, an agreement is an agreement.
-When friends shake hands, it means something.'
+When friends shake hands, it should mean something.'
 She also stated that she is working to establish principles for supporting Arctic security.
-Following his meeting at Davos, President Trump announced that he would cancel the additional tariffs scheduled to take effect on eight European countries on January 21, 2026.
+Following a meeting at Davos, President Trump announced that he would 'cancel the additional tariffs that were scheduled to take effect on eight European countries' on January 21, 2026.

-Leyen also emphasized that 'European independence' does not mean 'decoupling from the United States.'
-She said that 'European independence' means strengthening autonomy on the premise of cooperation, and emphasized the importance of promoting dialogue with friendly countries, partners, and, if necessary, adversaries.
+Von der Leyen also emphasized that 'European independence' does not mean 'decoupling from the United States.'
+She emphasized that 'European independence' means strengthening autonomy on the premise of cooperation, and stressed the importance of promoting dialogue with friendly countries, partners, and, if necessary, hostile countries.

 in Note, Posted by log1e_dh